marzinp/codelab-android-room-with-a-view-kotlin/README.md

 Badminton Shuffle
 ================

-I'm trying to make my first MVVM app usintg Room and Hilt.
+I'm trying to make my first MVVM app using Room and Hilt.